Joey Gallo Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The 7.4 strikeouts per nine innings compiled by the Guardians pitching staff ranks last in the league.
+- The Guardians have the 11th-ranked team ERA among all league pitching staffs (3.88).

-- The Guardians have a 3.91 team ERA that ranks 12th across all league pitching staffs.
+- Guardians pitchers combine to allow 34 total home runs at a rate of one per game (to rank 11th in the league).

-- Guardians pitchers combine to allow 32 home runs (one per game), the 10th-fewest in baseball.
+- Quantrill makes the start for the Guardians, his seventh of the season.
+He is 1-2 with a 4.73 ERA and 17 strikeouts in 32 1/3 innings pitched.

-- Allen (1-1) pitches for the Guardians to make his third start of the season.
+- The right-hander's most recent time out came on Monday against the New York Yankees, when he threw 7 1/3 innings, surrendering two earned runs while giving up six hits.

-- His last time out came on Sunday against the Boston Red Sox, when the lefty threw five innings, surrendering two earned runs while giving up four hits.
+- In six games this season, the 28-year-old has amassed an ERA of 4.73, with 4.7 strikeouts per nine innings.
+Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.